-Provides an overview of the components of the quality improvement processes and quality improvement methodologies to promote safe patient outcomes.
+Apply the science of quality improvement and implementation to improve organizational effectiveness and health outcomes.
+Discuss strategies to enhance complex system thinking, process analysis, and measuring and monitoring quality and safety indicators.
+Explore developing and evaluating cost-effective improvement initiatives and implementation of evidence-based practices.
 Three lecture hours a week for one semester.
 Offered on the letter-grade basis only.
-Prerequisite: Graduate standing; Nursing 395E, 395F, and 395G.
+Prerequisite: Graduate standing; Nursing 395 (topic 4) and 395G.